Raf Simons makes dazzling Dior debut with floral bounty

 "Flower women" is how Christian Dior referred to his revolutionary 1940s creations that used an abundance of fabric cinched in tightly at the waist to create his "New Look" silhouette that personified post-war elegance and excess.

-That floral idea, deconstructed, found its way into the new autumn/winter 2012-2013 Haute Couture collection, as the designer known for minimalism used dramatic color and delicate workmanship to revive Dior's vision.
+That floral idea, deconstructed, found its way into the new autumn/winter 2012-2013 Haute Couture collection, as the designer known for minimalism used dramatic colour and delicate workmanship to revive Dior's vision.

 On the runway, structured bodices were intricately stitched to resemble petals, with subtle folds of fabric that opened like new buds on flirtatious dresses or curvaceous suits.

-"The architecture of flowers is analyzed in a different way for the contemporary world," wrote Simons in his collection notes, adding that an "intense, new use of color" was central.
+"The architecture of flowers is analysed in a different way for the contemporary world," wrote Simons in his collection notes, adding that an "intense, new use of colour" was central.

 Following the show, as a crush of photographers and television cameras encircled Simons, designer Elbaz summed up the collection succinctly: "Voila modernity."